-What’s the History of Florida Motorcycle Helmet Laws?
+What’s the history of Florida motorcycle helmet laws?

+Today, all drivers under 21 and drivers over 21 without medical insurance minimums must wear a motorcycle helmet.
+The law is a change that went into effect July 1, 2000.
+Before the law changed, all motorcycle riders had to wear helmets.
 The timeline of Florida’s motorcycle helmet laws coincides with the passage and repeal of motorcycle helmet laws in many states throughout the country.
 Many states passed helmet laws in 1967 and 1968 in response to recommendations for helmet use from the U.S. Secretary of Transportation.
 In the 1990s, many of these states began to remove their helmet requirements with the State of Florida following suit in 2000.

 Motorcycle laws, or the lack of them, remain controversial.
 The Florida Department of Highway Safety reports more than 4,000 motorcycle accidents each year.
-The National Highway Traffic Safety Administration reported an 81% increase in motorcycle fatalities after removal of helmet laws, but the increase may be explained by the fact that ridership also increased significantly during that period.
-At the same time, the average cost for medical treatment from motorcycle accidents also increased.
+The National Highway Traffic Safety Administration reported an 81% increase in motorcycle fatalities after the removal of helmet laws, but the increase may be explained by the fact that ridership also increased significantly during that period.
+At the same time, the average cost of medical treatment from motorcycle accidents also increased.
 Opponents of motorcycle helmet laws say that it should be a rider’s choice whether to use a helmet and that the increase in ridership after the repeal of motorcycle helmet laws indicates how many people prefer to ride without helmets despite knowing the risks.

 To fully understand Florida’s helmet laws, it’s important to explore whether the failure to wear a motorcycle helmet constitutes negligence per se or comparative negligence under Florida’s civil negligence laws.
 That is, can a motorcycle accident victim’s recovery be reduced because the motorcyclist didn’t wear a helmet?
 In Florida, the answer isn’t obvious.

 The Florida Supreme Court has not directly ruled on whether a tortfeasor can introduce evidence of the accident victim’s failure to wear a helmet as mitigating evidence of their liability.
 While a Florida court ruled on a similar issue in Rex Utilities v Gaddy in 1982, the case was distinguishable from current law for two reasons.
-First, the Rex case was decided before Florida repealed its motorcycle helmet law in 2000; Second, in the Rex case, the defendant didn’t provide any evidence that a helmet would have lessened the victim’s injuries.
+First, the Rex case was decided before Florida repealed its motorcycle helmet law in 2000; second, in the Rex case, the defendant didn’t provide any evidence that a helmet would have lessened the victim’s injuries.
 Even though the Rex court didn’t allow the defendant to introduce evidence that the motorcyclist wasn’t wearing a helmet, the Rex case may not be good law because of changes in the law and unique factual considerations.